Ignatius Alphonso Few: Death

 He died, probably as a result of his tuberculosis, on November 21, 1845, in Athens, Georgia, and was buried in the Oxford City Cemetery in Oxford, Georgia.

 Legacy

 He is commemorated as both the founder of Emory College and the first citizen of Oxford, Georgia.
+A portrait of Few, done by artist George Cooke in 1841, is part of the collection of the Smithsonian Institution.